wixtoolset/issues/README.md

-This is the repo for bugs and features requests for the WiX Toolset.
+This is the repo for bugs, features requests, and discussions for the WiX Toolset.

 [Search or open issues](https://github.com/wixtoolset/issues/issues)